Acquisition of 21st Century Fox by Disney: 2019

-Fox Stage Productions on July 3, 2019 was moved into Disney Theatrical Group as Buena Vista Theatrical division with all top executives leaving at that time.
-On August 1, 2019, Disney announced that the Fox Research Library will be folded into the Walt Disney Archives and Disney Imagineering Archives by January 2020.
+On July 3, Fox Stage Productions was moved into Disney Theatrical Group.
+Top FSP executives Isaac Robert Hurwitz, Connor Brockmeier and Bob Cohen all left at the same time.
+On August 1, Disney announced that the Fox Research Library would be folded into the Walt Disney Archives and Disney Imagineering Archives by January 2020.

-On August 7, 2019, Disney announced that they would overhaul Fox film projects in development except Avatar, Planet of the Apes and Kingsman sequels due to Dark Phoenix causing a third-quarter loss.
-A new reduced slate of about 10 films per year fully overseen by Disney will now be the main focus, with 20th Century Fox making half of the films for Hulu and Disney+.
-Fox properties such as Home Alone, Night at the Museum, Cheaper by the Dozen, and Diary of a Wimpy Kid have been assigned for Disney+ release and assigned to Fox Family.
+On August 7, after attributing Fox's third-quarter loss to Dark Phoenix's box office failure, Disney announced that it would overhaul Fox's production slate.
+Variety reported that Disney paused new productions at Fox to prioritize blockbuster franchises like Avatar and Planet of the Apes, as well as reboots of classic Fox properties for streaming.
+New installments in the Star Wars, Home Alone, Night at the Museum, Cheaper by the Dozen, and Diary of a Wimpy Kid franchises were assigned for release on Disney+.

-On August 9, 2019, the Los Angeles Times reported that Disney would be pulling all Fox film library titles out of all theater chains and moving them onto either Hulu or Disney+.
+On August 9, the Los Angeles Times reported that Disney would be pulling all Fox film library titles out of all theater chains and moving them onto either Hulu or Disney+.
 Little Theatre, a local theater chain in Rochester, New York, was forced to cancel their August 5 screening of Fight Club after Disney notified the theater that it was not allowed to screen the film in the future.

-On August 22, 2019, Sinclair completed its acquisition of Fox Sports Networks from Disney.
-Seven days later, the Yankees/Sinclair/Amazon consortium also completed the acquisition of the 80% share of YES Network from Disney on August 29, 2019 with the Yankees owning 65%, Sinclair owning 20% and Amazon owning the remaining 15%.
+On August 22, Sinclair completed its acquisition of Fox Sports Networks from Disney.
+Seven days later on August 29, a consortium consisting of Yankee Global, Sinclair, and Amazon also completed the acquisition of the 80% share of YES Network from Disney, with Yankee owning 65%, Sinclair owning 20% and Amazon owning the remaining 15%.

-On September 10, 2019, Disney announced their plans to sell the video game division of FoxNext, preferring to license its properties for video games rather than develop them.
+On September 10, Disney announced plans to sell the video game division of FoxNext, preferring to license its properties for video games rather than develop them.

-On October 22, 2019, the Banijay Group announced its intent to acquire Endemol Shine Group from Disney and Apollo Global Management for $2.2 billion.
-Disney and Apollo agreed to sell Endemol to Banijay on October 26, 2019, pending antitrust approval from regulators.
+On October 22, Banijay Group announced its intent to acquire Endemol Shine Group from Disney and Apollo Global Management for $2.2 billion.
+Disney and Apollo agreed to sell Endemol Shine on October 26, pending antitrust approval from regulators.
 On July 3, 2020, Banijay completed its purchase of Endemol Shine.